nham/wabbo2/drafts/2013-11-20-linear-independence-without-subscripts.md

 **Corollary:** If $V$ is a vector space with a finite basis and $A$ a linearly independent subset, then $A$ can be extended to a basis for $V$. $\Box$

 Note that by a proposition above, every finitely-spanned vector space has a finite basis.
 So we can say that any vector space with a finite spanning set is a **finite-dimensional vector space**, and that any finite dimensional vector space has a **dimension**, defined to be the cardinality of any basis set.

-and the coefficient of at least one $t \in T$ must be non-zero, otherwise it would contradict $A$ being independent.
-S